botter-live/botter.live-Android/README.md

 Botter.client().openChatActivity();
 ```

-You can customize Botter with your preferred settings, when you initialize Botter instance inside <strong>onCreate</strong> method of your Application class like below :
+You can customize BOTTER with your preferred settings, when you initialize BOTTER instance inside <strong>onCreate</strong> method of your Application class like below :

 ```
 Botter.initialize(this,